 12. Prepare a single piece of meat per guest

 Ever been to a friend’s house for dinner but gone home feeling kinda hungry?
 Yeah, it’s a Dutch thing.
-These damn Dutchies are notorious for cooking for the exact number of people and only preparing a single piece of meat each.
+Dutchies are notorious for cooking for the exact number of people they’re expecting, and only preparing a single piece of meat each.

-Your friends and colleagues will be expecting it (because they have it written down in their birthday calendar in the toilet).
+Your friends and colleagues will be expecting it (because they’ve got your special day written down in their birthday calendar in the toilet).
 But remember, everyone only gets one piece each.

-We are convinced that many Dutch pantry staples make it onto the grocery list, not because Dutchies even like them, but because they’re always in the ‘bonus’ — or, in non-Dutch speak, on sale at Albert Heijn.
+We are convinced that many Dutch pantry staples make it onto the grocery list, not because Dutchies really like them, but because they’re always in the ‘bonus’ (or, in non-Dutch, on sale) at Albert Heijn.

 While most aren’t that extreme, one group of friends, after hearing that their local supermarket was selling three crates of beer for €25, brought a tractor and loaded up on €6,000 worth of beer.
-Now do you believe us?
+Now, do you believe us?